Energy Drink Ingredients and What They Do

 It’s also suspected that ginseng helps stimulate the hypothalamic and pituitary glands, which then secrete something called adrenal corticotropic hormone.

-The chemicals in ginseng are nothing that’s naturally created by the human body, so having this in a drink could possibly be risky for some who are sensitive to these chemicals.
+The chemicals in ginseng are nothing that’s naturally created by the human body, so having this in a drink could possibly be risky for some who could be sensitive to these chemicals.

-200mg/day seems to be the standard dose in a typical ginseng including energy drink, but most people can safely take up to 2700mg through supplementation.
+200 mg/day seems to be the standard dose in a typical ginseng added energy drink, but most people can safely take up to 2700 mg through supplementation.

 Rare side effects such as diarrhea and headache have been reported.

 Glucose is the body’s preferred fuel.
-Standard energy drinks contain a lot of sugar.
-Therefore, energy.
+Standard energy drinks contain a lot of sugar, and therefore, energy.

-It’s a carbohydrate and a lot of exercise regimen suggest a good dose of carbs for workouts lasting more than an hour.
+Sugar is a simple carbohydrate and many exercise regimens suggest a good dose of carbs for workouts lasting more than an hour.

-However, too much sugar intake has been linked to obesity, diabetes, and can spike insulin levels, which can often lead to a “crash” feeling after about an hour or so.
+However, too much sugar intake has been linked to obesity, diabetes, and can spike insulin levels, which often leads to a “crash-like” feeling after about an hour or so.

 One Rockstar energy drink can have 63 grams of sugar which is the same amount in two regular size Snickers candy bars!

-Antioxidants are molecules that help the body gracefully recover and prevent the damage from free radicals.
+Antioxidants are molecules that help the body gracefully recover and prevent damage from free radicals.

-Vitamins C and E, Vitamin A (aka retinol, beta-carotene), and selenium are all antioxidants with Vitamin C probably the most popular in energy drinks.
+Vitamins C, Vitamin E, Vitamin A (aka retinol, beta-carotene), and selenium are all antioxidants with Vitamin C probably being the most popular in energy drinks.

 Antioxidants help fend off illness and prevent cellular damage.
-A person wouldn’t want to depend on energy drinks for a healthy dose as they usually contain small amounts.
+However, a person wouldn’t want to depend on energy drinks for a healthy dose as they usually contain just small amounts.